 6) Government issued photo ID residency verification.

-Applicants with completed files will be ranked using the composite score which is derived from their placement exam scores, GPA, science course grades and certified nurse assistant status.
+Applicants with completed files will be ranked using the composite score which is derived from their TEAS® exam scores, cumulative GPA, and certified nurse assistant status.
 A minimum entry-level composite score is required.

 Requirements (Prior to Acceptance into the Program)

 A cumulative GPA of 2.5 is required to make application to the nursing program.
 Grades of F in college level courses from institutions outside of Illinois Eastern Community Colleges may be eligible for a grade forgiveness process for ranking purposes for acceptance into the nursing program.
 This grade forgiveness would be done manually and only one time and would not affect the applicant's official cumulative grade point average.
-Contact the Program Advisor for the Nursing Program at the college site to determine eligibility.
+Contact the Allied Health Advisor at the college site to determine eligibility.

 Test of Academic Skills Version (TEAS)

 Applicants to the IECC Associate Degree Nursing or Practical Nursing Certificate programs must take the Test of Essential Academic Skills (TEAS) exam prior to the ranking deadline.
-In order to to rank, the student must have an Adjusted Individual Test Score at the Proficient Level or higher.
+Specifics regarding minimal accepted TEAS scores are available from an Allied Health Advisor.
 The TEAS exam may be taken up to two (2) times per ranking period.
 Prior test scores may be used for ranking for admission consideration if the test was taken within 24 months of the ranking deadline.
 If the prior exam was more than 24 months before the ranking deadline, a new test shall be required.
 The cost of testing will be paid by the student.
+See current required TEAS scores.

 Requirements (After Acceptance into the Program)

-1) Return acceptance form within two (2) weeks of notification;
+1) Return acceptance form within the required timeframe;

 2) Proof of a physical examination and immunizations (due by assigned date);